-There are many Chinese dim sum restaurants in the South Bay Area serving dumplings and small plates from steam carts Hong Kong Saigon Harbor in Sunnyvale is a good choice to meet, eat and drink some tea.
+There are many Chinese dim sum restaurants in the South Bay Area serving dumplings and small plates from steam carts, and Hong Kong Saigon Harbor in Sunnyvale is a good choice to meet, eat and drink some tea.

 We rarely turn down fried chicken, and their chicken wings sprinkled with fried garlic bits and jalapeño slices is generally a good version if you can get it fresh.
 It’s not always easy to tell if it has been sitting on the cart for awhile but it is better when served hot: